Manvi25/git_repo/Assignments/Readme.md

-This is a readme file for assignments which are being done
+This is a readme file for all the assignments.